dfds/dojo/lowLevelWalkthrough/README.md

 Change these to something that makes sense for you, and remember that buckets needs to be unique across AWS.

 This means that it will store the state of the things it create inside an s3 bucket instead of on your local machine.
 Unfortunately it won't create the bucket by itself.
-There are tools that can do this for you but let's do it manually just to grasp the concept.
+There are tools that can do this for you.
+For additional reading you can have a look at [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/) which can auto create the state bucket and let you run multiple terraforms in parallel.
+For simplicity let's do it manually just to grasp the concept.
 Remember to change the bucket name to match what you used inside the block:

 ```bash
 aws s3 mb s3://dfds-k8sworkshop-bucket-state --region eu-west-1